acobster/acobster/README.md

 # Hi, I'm Coby! 🤘

 I grew up in Sacramento, CA and came up to Tacoma, WA for college and stayed for the beautiful people and summers.
 I graduated with a BS in Computer Science from the University of Puget Sound in 2011.
-Clojure/Script, Python, functional programming, Datalog. #reparations #landback
+Currently into Clojure/Script, Python, functional programming, REPL-driven development, Datalog. #reparations #landback

 ## 🤓 Current projects (Recurse Center/personal)